 The plumber’s Job Market is projected to grow by 14% from 2018 to 2028.
 The Total Number of Jobs required across the country is 500,300, much higher than other technical professions.
 The median salary of an experienced (intermediate) Plumber is $55,160 per year that increases proportionally with experience.

 Although plumbing seems to be solely through on-the-job training, it also requires a set of technical and problem-solving skills in addition to an educational basis.
-Plumbing is a good career and is one of the most demanding industrial jobs.
+As a result, plumbing is a good career and is one of the most demanding industrial jobs.